6 Bayesian Updating & Spatial Temporal Modelling

 .

-Next the step, we will need to prepare the data as a list object and define the variables needed to be compiled in Stan.
+Next the step, we will need to prepare the data as a list object and define the dependent and independent variables needed to be compiled in Stan.
 The outcome InfestedNum

 is going to be made passed as y